SimonBernier/extended-hopping/QNsectors/README.md

 To make the program: make

-To run the program: gsExtHopping input_gs
+To run the program: ./gsExtHopping input_gs16